Kris Bryant Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.56).
+- The Diamondbacks' 4.54 team ERA ranks 18th among all league pitching staffs.

-- The Diamondbacks rank 21st in baseball in home runs given up (33 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 33 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The Diamondbacks will send Henry (0-0) to the mound for his second start of the season.
+- Nelson (1-1 with a 5.33 ERA and 17 strikeouts in 27 2/3 innings pitched) gets the start for the Diamondbacks, his sixth of the season.

-- In his last time out on Tuesday, the lefty threw 4 1/3 innings against the Kansas City Royals, allowing three earned runs while surrendering four hits.
+- In his most recent outing on Wednesday against the Kansas City Royals, the righty went five innings, giving up four earned runs while surrendering 11 hits.

+- In five games this season, the 25-year-old has an ERA of 5.33, with 5.7 strikeouts per nine innings.
+Opponents are hitting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.